tygedavis/nvim_files/README.md

 ## .tmux.conf
 All you should need to do is run `brew install tmux`.
 Then source your tmux file using `tmux source ~/.tmux.conf` and you're good to go.

+## Custom Keybinds to Remember
+ - This is a placeholder for now.